Best Tip Ups

 Expert Interviews & Opinions

-Like we mentioned earlier, hardwood options is the key to longevity.
-However, make sure that before you put your device into storage for the wintertime that you ensure that it is completely dry, and many expects say you should lubricate all of the shafts to prevent possible rusting while it waits in storage.
+Like we mentioned earlier, hardwood options are the key to longevity.
+However, make sure that before you put your device into storage for the wintertime that you ensure that it is completely dry, and many experts say you should lubricate all of the shafts to prevent possible rusting while it waits in storage.
 So feel free to put them in your garage or basement where the area is dry and it is easy to take out during the months you are able to use it.

 Frequently Asked Questions